slerpyyy/sml-path-tracer/README.md

 # Motivation

 This project is a demonstration of the capabilities of Standard ML.
-At uni, I keel hearing fellow students whining around about how SML is useless and you can't do anything fun with it.
+At uni, I keep hearing fellow students whining around about how SML is useless and you can't do anything fun with it.
 I don't like SML either, but as horrible as that language might be, I wrote a working path tracer in it.